omonubi/ACKS-by-omonubi/README.md

 ### How to Use Melee and Missile Attack Lists
 - Use the Melee Attacks list for melee attacks, and the Missile Attacks list for missile  and/or thrown attacks.
 Do not mix these.
 - For each possible attack, attack combination, and/or damage formula, create a separate attack entry.
-For example, a spear could have up to 5 entries; 4 melee and 1 missile:
+For example, a spear could have up to 3 entries; 2 melee and 1 missile:
-    - Melee: "Spear (One-Handed)", 1d6 damage
+    - Melee: "Spear, one-handed", 1d6 die
-    - Melee: "Spear (Two-Handed)", 1d8 damage
+    - Melee: "Spear, two-handed", 1d8 die
-    - Melee: "Spear (Broken, Tip), -1 bonus, 1d4 damage
-    - Melee: "Spear (Broken, Haft), -1 bonus, 1d4 damage
-    - Missile: "Spear (Thrown), isThrown, 1d6 damage
+    - Missile: "Spear, thrown, isThrown, 1d6 die
-- If the character is proficient in the dual wield fighting style, creating entries for each weapon combination likely to be used:
+- If the character is proficient in the dual-wield fighting style, creating entries for each weapon combination likely to be used:
-    - "Mace +1 and Sword", +2 bonus, 1d6+1 damage
+    - "Mace +1 and Sword", 1d6 die, +1 dmg
-    - "Sword and Dagger", +1 bonus, 1d6 damage
+    - "Sword and Mace +1", 1d6 die
     - Etc.
 - The Melee Attacks > Long checkbox and the Missile Attacks > Range field are optional but provide helpful context for the player.
 - Missile Attacks use an advanced Roll20 CRP sheet worker to both make the attack roll and automatically decrement the amount of ammo remaining by 1.